oracle-livelabs/analytics-ai/oci-artificial-intelligence/documentunderstanding-opensearch/0-intro/intro.md

 The procedures in this workshop are designed for users that have obtained an Oracle Cloud free trial account with active credits.
 The procedures will also work for other Oracle Cloud accounts but may, in some cases, require minor adaptation.

-Total estimated time: 90 minutes
+Estimated Workshop Time: 90 minutes

 ### Architecture